Skip to content

 Uint8ArraySupported

-Object literals / interfaces (fixed-layout structs)Supported
+Object literals / interfaces / type aliases (fixed-layout structs)Supported

 Map<K, V>, Set<T>Supported